-Each year, the district calendar indicates days when children are dismissed after four hours of instruction.
-Usually the days before Thanksgiving, winter break, spring break, the dates of parent/teacher conferences, and curriculum development activities are early dismissal days.
+Each year, the district calendar indicates days when children are dismissed after at least four hours of instruction.
+Early dismissal days occur when teachers have curriculum development time and on the days before Thanksgiving, winter break, and spring break, as well as during parent/teacher conferences.
 During conferences and on staff development days, teachers are in the district working with their colleagues or meeting with parents after students leave.
 On the days before major holidays, staff and students are dismissed early.
 Lunch is served on early dismissal days.